 A Strange Political Creation

 There arose now a plethora of nationalist leagues, pressing and endorsing Wilhelm II’s demand for a more aggressive foreign policy, in some cases outdoing his bellicose sentiments.
-These included the Navy League, the Army League, the Colonial League, and the Pan German League, arguing that all Germans living around the world needed to, together, engage in a mission of “national greatness.”
+These included the Navy League, the Army League, the Colonial League, and the Pan-German League, arguing that all Germans living around the world needed, together, to engage in a mission of “national greatness.”

 They all agitated for a more assertive foreign policy in part as a way of escaping this sense of internal domestic crisis.
-A mood of crisis and pessimism about the future haunted German elites, and many historians argue affected the decisions made at the time of the outbreak of the First World War.
+A mood of crisis and pessimism about the future haunted German elites and many historians argue, affected the decisions made at the time of the outbreak of the First World War.

 Common Questions About the Great Powers of World War I

-There were two main power blocs in World War I: the Triple Entente of Britain, Russia, and France as well as the Triple Alliance of Italy, Austria-Hungary and Germany.
+There were two main power blocs in World War I: the Triple Entente of Britain, Russia, and France, as well as the Triple Alliance of Italy, Austria-Hungary, and Germany.

 Great Britain was the most powerful of all countries at the beginning of World War I.